Medically reviewed by Amy Gorin, MS, RDN

 Curious about the low-glycemic diet plan?
 Find out the ins and outs of the eating style, including a low-glycemic foods list.

 Why the sudden shift in energy and hunger?
-Bagels—like white bread, white rice, pretzels—are just one of the many foods that have a high-glycemic index, meaning they're digested quickly and may cause a spike in blood-sugar levels, aka blood glucose levels.
+Bagels—like white bread, white rice, pretzels—are just one of the many foods that have a high-glycemic index (GI), meaning they're digested quickly and may cause a spike in blood-sugar levels, aka blood glucose levels.

 How to Eat a Low-Glycemic Diet

 After reading that intro, I bet you have a million questions dancing in your head!
 What's the glycemic index?
+What should be on your low-GI foods list?
 What foods are part of the low-glycemic diet plan?
 What are some of the LGID benefits, and what are low glycemic foods?

-For a sneak peak on the low glycemic diet food list, here are a few facts:
+For a sneak peak on the low-GI foods list, here are a few facts:

 - Foods that have a higher glycemic load tend to be lower in protein and fiber.
 On the flip side, low-GI foods tend to contain more protein and fiber, as well as more nutrients.

 - Looking for foods with low glycemic index?
 Some on the low-GI food list include soy beans, lentils, and barley.
 Carrots are also on the list of low glycemic diet foods.

 - Breakfast cereals can be either higher GI or lower GI.
 It really depends on if they're made of whole grains or not.
 For instance, muesli has a GI of 57 and cornflakes have a GI of 81.

 - If you're not sure if you should start a low-GI diet, you should seek medical advice from a doctor or dietitian.
 This is especially true if you have type 2 diabetes.